AxelBohm/optimization-for-DS-lecture/exercises/05_Mirror_Descent/README.md

 Since this one was uploaded late the deadline will be the 16th of November.
 Also this time you will have to do a bit more than just to fill in a few lines of code so don't be afraid.
+Also, this week no theory, just programming.